 Bonus Example: HubSpot's Welcome Email Templates

-Need a little help getting your welcome email efforts off the ground?
+Need a little help in getting your welcome email efforts off the ground?
 We’ve got you covered with welcome message templates to streamline the connection process.
 The example below is one of four templates offered in our free kit (which also includes 40+ customer email templates) and showcases a straightforward example of a great welcome email.

 Simply fill in the details, tweak the text to reflect your brand voice, and start sending.